jrothsqi/processparser/README.md

 **Usage:**

-Before running for the first time, open processparser.py in a text editor and change the following line (immediately after the import statements) to reflect the location of baseprocess.txt:
+Before running for the first time, if you have placed baseprocess.txt in a different directory than the python script, open processparser.py in a text editor and change the following line (immediately after the import statements) to reflect its location:

-`filehere = open("/var/pythondev/baseprocess.txt", "r")`
+`filehere = open("baseprocess.txt", "r")`

 Run `python processparser.py` from a non-privileged account (such as www-data).